sappelhoff/ecomp_analysis/README.md

 This repository contains the analysis code for the eComp project.

+The archived version can be found on Zenodo:

+- doi: forthcoming

+All important details are reported in the original paper for the project:

+- preprint: forthcoming
+- journal article: forthcoming

 ## Installation

 To install a Python environment suitable to running this analysis code, please: